vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

 - The image's size must be up to 700 x 400 pixels.
 - Ensure the text in your images is localized according to the app's applicable market.
 - Screenshots must highlight the purpose, actions, and benefits of the app.
-- Do not use images that reveal real usernames and accounts.
+- Do not use images that reveal actual usernames and accounts.
 Opt to take images with fictional or blurred information.
 - Do not fully maximize the window when taking a screenshot.
 It can damage the quality of the image.

 Download and use our templates to create great app images for your App Page, such as the ones from the [Live Shopping](https://apps.vtex.com/liveshopping/p) app.